aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 The interesting point these have in common is with the exception of doing nothing from a player party member which is handled without the need of a coroutine taking control, these represents all actions that can possibly be taken by an actor.
 Notably, [DoAction](Battle%20flow/Action%20coroutines/DoAction.md) covers every single attacks in the entire game from every actor.
 This is why BattleControl can be caracterised as a coroutine driven system: while it does have an Update, it only acts as a dispatcher for the coroutines mentioned above.

 ### Battle events
-Separatly from this, but still features an uncontrolled flow is [EventDialogue](Battle%20flow/EventDialogue.md) which is a method that processes some kind of events or cutscenes.
+Separatly from this, but still features an uncontrolled flow is [EventDialogue](Battle%20flow/EventDialogue.md) which is a coroutine that processes some kind of events or cutscenes.
 The only difference with an action coroutine is instead of setting battle.`action` to true, it sets battle.`inevent` to true instead, but it has similar effects.
 These are triggered on specific conditions and behave very similarily to [events](../Enums%20and%20IDs/Events.md), but are specialised to handle the ongoing battle.

 ### Terminal coroutines
 A terminal flow is reserved for cases where the battle will end for sure in some ways and it features battle.`cancelupdate` or instance.`inbattle` being set to false.
 It features almost no control from Update and instead, the terminal coroutine controls the battle completely.
 This is done both for retries, losses and wins.